Saksham932007/RAG-Pipeline-with-Ollama-and-LangChain/README.md

+## Project Motivation

+* This project focuses on AI *systems engineering*, not model research.
+* The goal is to understand how retrieval, vector databases, and
+* local inference are composed into a reliable end-to-end pipeline.

 # RAG Pipeline with Ollama and LangChain

 A complete Retrieval-Augmented Generation (RAG) pipeline that runs entirely locally using Ollama for embeddings and text generation, LangChain for orchestration, and ChromaDB for vector storage.